 I arrived for work at the Lithuanian Parliament building on August 19th and hadn’t left my post manning the phones at the InfoBureau for over sixty hours straight.
 Soviet President Gorbachev had been removed from power and taken hostage in the Crimea by a group of Neo-Stalinists who wanted to turn back time and shut the Iron Curtain around Lithuania, Latvia and Estonia once and for all.

 During the three days of the Putsch, while all eyes were on Moscow, Soviet troops were active throughout Lithuania preparing to overthrow the Lithuanian government, led by Parliament Chairman, Vytautas Landsbergis.
 We were barricaded inside the Parliament building, preparing to be attacked.
-Citizens gathered to serve as human shields.
+Even after the deaths and injuries in January during the Soviet military seizures of building, unarmed civilians to gather again to serve as human shields.

 (Actual video footage from Aug.
 19, 1991 of citizens serving as human shields at the Lithuanian Parliament building: https://youtu.be/cQXTAdeoty8?list=PLCB7E93D1F9C3CF37 )

-Soviet troops seized dozens of buildings and transmission towers throughout the country.
+Soviet troops quickly seized dozens of buildings and transmission towers throughout the country since the early hours of August 19th.
 Checkpoints and armed patrols harassed citizens.
 In the evening of August 19th, one hundred Soviet tanks moved across Vilnius toward the Parliament building but were stopped by barricades at the foot of the bridge that crosses the Neris River.

 The dozens of tanks positioned themselves to face the Parliament building.